Designing Content Moderation & Appeals at Scale at Spotify

 Appeals under EU DSA — 0→1 service design under regulatory ambiguity.
 Spotify had no existing end-to-end appeals service for non-IP legal violations, and the DSA introduced new obligations without internal precedent.

-The primary challenge was translating evolving legal interpretation into concrete product requirements that Design and Engineering could build against.
+The primary challenge was framing the right problems to solve and translating evolving legal interpretation into concrete product requirements that Design and Engineering could build against.
 Existing IP appeals relied on manual, email-based workflows with fragmented data, limiting auditability and scalability.
 With 45M+ EU users, failing to establish a compliant appeals service carried material regulatory and financial risk.

 Appeals under EU DSA